 key = "value_b_sub"

-# Equivalent to nbsConfig_Write(NBSCONFIG_BUILD, ["no_category"], "value") assuming there are no section headers above this line in the notecard
+# Equivalent to writing to ["no_category"] with "value", assuming there are no section headers above this line in the notecard

 no_category = "value"